ophelielv/autotest/README.md

     Download the latest version of ChromeDriver from here http://chromedriver.storage.googleapis.com/index.html

-    Extract the zip and place the contents somewhere you know where it is for example "C:\Users\UserName\AppData\ChromeDriver"
+    Extract the zip and place the contents somewhere you know where it is for example "C:\Users\UserName\AppData\Local\ChromeDriver" ou  "C:\Users\UserName\AppData\ChromeDriver"

     Go to your Control Panel -> System -> Edit the System Variables.
 Click on the "environment variables" button.